Frequently Asked Questions for

-Should I pour the raw goats milk over the food or freeze it?
+Should I pour the raw goat milk over the food or freeze it?

-You can feed the goats milk both ways, thawed or frozen.
+You can feed the goat milk both ways, thawed or frozen.

 Are the specific supplements recommended in the meal plan required or can I get a different brand?

 The supplement brands suggested are some of the best, However, if you aren't able to get those brands, make sure the supplement ingredients are organic and sourced well when purchasing other brands.
 The vitamin and mineral supplements need to have the same serving amounts on the label.
 For example, the "IU", "mcg", or "gram" needs to be the same as the brands I recommend in the Amazon link.

 Yes, I recommend freezing these into silicone molds (found through the Amazon link).
 It's easier to prep and wash rather than use an ice cube tray, but that works fine too.

 How do I measure the Vitamins and Minerals listed?